 While the diversity of snacks is, for the most part anyway, limited to a varying selection of fried batter or dough, there’s one that stands high above the rest.

 Reganonas are the best street snack we’ve found in Colombia, and are ridiculously easy to make.
 The subtle sweetness of the fritter itself straddles the lines of dinner and dessert.
 The cool, salty bite of the cheese and tangy heat of the salsa do just enough to keep things savoury.
 That being said, you can easily tip the scales in the other direction if you’re so inclined.
-Simply replace the cheese and salsa for a drizzle of condensed milk and a dusting of cinnamon, and you’re set!
+Simply replace the cheese and salsa on these corn fritters for a drizzle of condensed milk and a dusting of cinnamon, and you’re set!

 (makes about 10 fritters)